 The Spanish Dancer is a nocturnal feeder and is usually only seen out at night but on rare occasions they can be seen during the day, usually in a dark crevice.
 On the odd occasion though they are seen out in the open during the day.
-When lit up at night they usually head for the shadows and have some light sensing ability.
+When lit up at night they usually head for the shadows and must have some light sensing ability.
 The prominent rhinopores on the front of the Spanish Dancer are used to detect chemical scents in the water.
 These allow them to track down food sources and possibly may assist in finding others to mate with.
 The Spanish Dancer absorbs toxins from the sponges that it eats and the bright colours are a warning to potential predators that they are poisonous.
 They also have the ability to secrete toxic substances into the water which provides further protection against predators.

 The Spanish Dancer is found across the tropical and sub tropical Indian ocean and in the west Pacific,from Africa to Hawai and Australia to Japan.